 The perineum lies near several nerves, muscles, and organs, so it’s not uncommon to feel pain in this area.
 Injuries, urinary tract issues, infections, and other conditions can cause perineum pain.

 The perineum refers to the area between the anus and genitals, extending from either the vaginal opening to the anus or from the scrotum to the anus.

-Read on to learn more about the potential causes and how to identify them.
+Read on to learn more about the potential causes of pain in the perineum and how to identify them.